Q. How can you tell a Super Beetle from a Standard Beetle?

 A. The principal reasons for the development of the Super Beetle was to increase the utility of the vehicle by providing the customer with a larger luggage compartment and greater comfort.
 These factors were just as important some 30 years ago as they are today.
 By providing more luggage space, better handling, greater overall utility and comfort, the Super Beetle gave Volkswagen customers more choice in the model range of the period and greater choice in the market segment.

 Q. When was the last Super Beetle made?

-A. The last Super sedan was made in 1975 (although the Standard sedan continued for a few more years), 1979 was the last year for the convertible.
-Convertible production ran until mid January 1980 to fill all the orders for the last Super Beetle convertible ever.
+A. The last Super Sedan was made in 1975 (although the Standard Sedan continued for a few more years), 1979 was the last year for the Convertible.
+Convertible production ran until mid January 1980 to fill all the orders for the last Super Beetle Convertibles ever.

 Q. Was the Super Beetle ever made in Mexico?

-No. Mexico only produced the Standard Beetle (known as the Sedan), of
+only produced the Standard Beetle (known as the Sedan), of which production

-which production ended July 31, 2003.
-Super Beetles were produced in
+ended July 31, 2003 with the Ultima Edition.
+Super Beetles were produced

 Q. What are the differences in the 1302L 1302S, 1303A, 1303LS (etc) models that were sold in Europe?

 A. The letters at the end denote different trim levels, engine sizes, disc brakes, etc. Here is a list that was sent to us from Mihaly in Romania.

 Beetle - 1285 ccm dual port engine, strut front suspension , and